Agile Results QuickStart

 The system, Agile Results, is more than 10 years in the making, and is a synthesis of proven practices for productivity, time management, and work-life balance, integrated into a simple system.
 I’ve been teaching it to the people I mentor, as well as using it for teams around the world, and I’ve been sharing the system with companies of all shapes and sizes.
 It’s a powerful advantage in today’s ever-changing world.

 Even if you don’t get the book, you at least can have the heart of the system on your side.
-I know this post was especially long, but I really wanted everybody to have a chance to build a personal results system so they can make 2013 their best year.
+I know this post was especially long, but I really wanted everybody to have a chance to build a personal results system so you can have your best year.
+Ever.